mateusz-bogacz-collegiumwitelona/bieda-simsy/README.md

 # Bieda Simsy (Tamagotchi)

-##### A terminal game write in C#.
-A simple Tamagotchi like game when you must care your own creature.
+##### A terminal game written in C#.
+A simple Tamagotchi like game when you must care of your own creature.

 Features:
-* Caring your creatue - feed it, play with it and more to increst it stats
+* Caring your creature - feed it, play with it and more to increase  its stats
 * Save system - you can save game at any time and return whenever you want
-* Random events - evry action can may carry consequences (good or bad)
+* Random events - every action may carry consequences (good or bad)

 Requirements:
- * .NET 8.0 or higher (maybe run at lower version)
+ * .NET 8.0 or higher (might work on lower version)
  *  Windows/MacOS/Linux (console)
- *  ~10mb free disck space
+ *  ~10MB free disk space

-Installaction:
+Installation:
 1. Clone repository
 ```
     git clone https://github.com/mateusz-bogacz-collegiumwitelona/bieda-simsy
     cd bieda-simsy\bieda_simsy
 ```

-2. Build a procect
+2. Build a project
 ```
     dotnet build
 ```

-3. Run a game
+3. Run the game
 ```
     dotnet run
 ```

-You can open this game with Visual Studio, .sln file in in bieda-simsy folder
+You can open this game with Visual Studio, the `.sln` file in the `bieda-simsy` folder

 Enjoy